 • What resources are needed?

-Walk yourself through all the questions and define a timeline that perfectly fits your needs.
+Walk yourself through all these questions and define a timeline that perfectly fits your needs.

 4. Document all the changes